Green anaerobic digesters at a wastewater treatment plant, processing organic waste.

 Share

-The anaerobic process is one of the most effective and efficient biological processes for the treatment of wastewater, where microorganisms are used to degrade the organic matter.
-The process is undertaken in the absence of oxygen.
+The anaerobic process is one of the most effective and efficient biological methods for treating wastewater, where microorganisms break down organic matter.

-With increasing industrialization and urbanization, a large amount of effluents is generated which contains high organic content.
-Anaerobic treatment is considered to be the most suitable to treat organic matter.
+With increasing industrialization and urbanization, a large amount of effluents is generated, which contains high organic content.

-The simple and inexpensive technology makes it popular among Effluent Treatment Plants – ETP’s.
+The simple and inexpensive technology makes it popular among Effluent Treatment Plants – ETPs.

 The first step involves the hydrolysis of complex organic and biodegradable material to basic monomers, organic acids, and hydrogen.
-Secondly, the acetogenesis step is followed, where volatile organic compounds are turned into acetate and hydrogen.

-Finally, methanogenesis takes place where methanogens act to form methane and carbon dioxide.
-Necessary environmental conditions are a must to carry out the anaerobic degradation of organic matter.
+Necessary environmental conditions are crucial for the anaerobic degradation of organic matter.

 Depending upon the applications and requirements, a variety of bioreactor configurations are designed and developed for the anaerobic treatment of wastewater.
-Some of the common types are elucidated below: –

 1. Anaerobic contact process

-A set of reactors are placed in series with the recycling process.
 The recycled material is taken to the bottom of the first reactor, which is an up-flow reactor.

 The material leaving is a mixture of solid, liquid, and gas; therefore, a vacuum degasifier is used to separate the gas.

-1. Anaerobic filter – AF
+2. Anaerobic filter – AF

 These reactors consist of a tank fitted with a fixed filer media, which ranges from plastics, gravels, bricks, or other materials.